Who leads who in the creation of product?

 If the merchants and finance leaders can’t balance the company’s need to make a profit with its function of solving problems for its core customers, never abandoning them for the masses, never breaking its brand promise, it’s reason for being, then they should not be the lead merchants or finance leader.

 “Brand” isn’t a department or a title among VPs or in the C-suite.
-Brand is the unwavering principles, values and vision that creates the standards a company holds itself to in every moment of every day.
+Brand is the unwavering set of principles, values and vision of the world that creates the standards a company holds itself to in every moment of every day.

 The culmination of which exists in the product (or service), the physical manifestation of that brand.

-The job of leaders is to define the brand, embody it, instill it, manifest it and grow it.
+The job of leaders is to define the brand, embody it, instill it, manifest it and grow it throughout the organization.